formwerkjs/formwerk/.changeset/orange-forks-do.md

 '@formwerk/core': patch
 ---

-fix: disable spin buttons if the main disabled or readonly props are true
+fix: disable number spin buttons if it is either disabled or readonly